chantastic/sites/chan.dev/src/content/posts/my-why.md

 ---
 title: My why
-description: "When facing unemployment, I realized the importance of character and adaptability.
-This experience inspired me to commit to helping others discover their worth."
+description: 'When facing unemployment, I realized the importance of character and adaptability.
+This experience inspired me to commit to helping others discover their worth.'
 publishDate: 2018-09-05
 ---